lhcb/bender-tutorials/getting-started/createcompounds.md

       ...
       b.save('MyB')
 ```
-The popular alternative is _charge-blind_ loops,
+The popular alternative is _charge-blind_ loop,
-that are a bit simpler, but require some accuracy:
+that is a bit simpler, but it requires some accuracy:
 ```python
 psis    = self.select ( 'psi' , 'J/psi(1S) -> mu+ mu-' )
 ## ATTENTION: select both K+ and K-, note ABSPID here